Censorship of images in the Soviet Union: Lev Kamenev

 Kamenev was born in Moscow, the son of a Jewish railway worker and a Russian Orthodox housewife.
 He joined the Russian Social Democratic Labor Party (RSDLP) in 1901 and its Bolshevik faction when the party split into Bolsheviks and Mensheviks in August 1903.
 He climbed the ranks of the Soviet leadership and was briefly the nominal head of the Soviet state in 1917 and later chairman (1923–1924) of the ruling Politburo.

 After Sergei Kirov's murder on December 1, 1934, which precipitated Stalin's Great Purges, Zinoviev, Kamenev and their closest associates were once again expelled from the Communist Party and arrested in December 1934.
 They were tried in January 1935 and were forced to admit "moral complicity" in Kirov's assassination.
 Zinoviev was sentenced to 10 years in prison, Kamenev to five years in prison.
-Kamenev was charged separately in early 1935 in connection with the Kremlin Case and, although he refused to confess, was sentenced to ten years in prison.
+Kamenev was charged separately in early 1935 in connection with the Kremlin Plot and, although he refused to confess, was sentenced to ten years in prison.

 In August 1936, after months of careful preparations and rehearsals in Soviet secret police prisons, Zinoviev, Kamenev and 14 others, mostly Old Bolsheviks, were put on trial again in the Moscow Trials.
 Kamenev and all the others were found guilty and were executed by shooting on August 25, 1936.